When To Use DC Appliances and Voltage Converters

-When to Use DC Appliances Voltage Converters
+When to Use DC Appliances and Voltage Converters

 Direct Current (DC) power in certain applications makes living off-grid less costly and more luxurious.
 Some folks hesitate to use their battery DC power directly, fearing complexity in wiring for different voltages or believing DC requires large wires throughout the home.